Elegoo Mars 3 Resin 3D Printer Review

 Final Verdict

 The Mars 3 is an iterative update to the excellent Mars 2 Pro printer.
-It increases its print resolution, print volume, overall size, and price tag compared to its previous generation.
-Producing some of the cleanest and most detailed resin prints, it easily beats its competitors like Anycubic and Creality in detail, resolving well-thought-out designs and community support.
-However, its stiffest competition isn’t coming from competing brands but its previous generation.
-The Mars 2 Pro, while older, still produces very similar quality prints when not using high-resolution resins while costing less to purchase and maintain.
+It boosts print resolution, enlarges print volume, expands in size, and comes with a higher price tag compared to its predecessor.
+Producing some of the cleanest and most detailed resin prints, it easily outperforms competitors like Anycubic and Creality in detail, resolving well-thought-out designs and community support.

 Technical Specifications